-You won’t always see a linear curve of improvement, but as the workouts will probably be changing at least a little bit, every 4 (maybe 6-8) weeks, you should probably experience some gradual gains over that 4 week period, before you move onto to new stuff the next month.
+You won’t always see a linear curve of improvement, but as the workouts change or progress, you should probably experience some gradual gains over that 4 week period, before you move onto to new stuff the following month.

 You want to see progress over the long term, but you want to give yourself a little breathing room on days you don’t feel so awesome.

 Likewise, feel free to hammer it, on days you feel awesome!

 Simply changing the programs up a little every month, means you have new things to make progress on.
 You want progress (add load, increase reps, whatever metric you’re using to track improvement), but you also need to cycle.